Sparkle Crafts: Children's Herb Garden

 - Water

-Use a good soil with compost in it, or add your own.
+Use a good soil with compost in it, or add your own compost.
 We want to nurture a positive gardening experience, so start with the best quality you can to ensure some degree of success.
-We heaped the dirt into our basic shape (shoveling has always been the most fun), and then refined it as we tamped it down.
-Then, the ever-satisfying carry-and-drop can begin.
-Choose rocks large enough to reach the top edge of your soil.
+Heap the dirt into a basic shape, and refine it as you tamp it down.
+Then choose rocks large enough to reach the top edge of your soil.
 You want to provide stability for your shape and keep the soil in.
 You can also use cut-offs from branches, bricks, plastic mini-fencing, or anything that will provide a wall around your bed.

-As for what to plant, we decided to grow some of Oliver’s favorite ingredients for herbal tea.
-For the outer edges, a low border of chamomile, and then lavender further in, and then in middle of the circle, the mint, which we keep in a pot to avoid spreading.
-Mint is the only perennial for us, so we can change our minds every year about what goes into his garden.
-It’s fun to plan and draw different designs for the space, and have your child illustrate their fantasy garden.
+As for what to plant, there are so many options!
+How about the ingredients for herbal tea?
+You could plant a low border of chamomile, and then lavender further in, and then in middle of the circle, the mint, which we recommend keeping in a pot to avoid spreading.
+You could choose parsley, chives and sorrel - the latter is a lovely lemony herb that kids love to eat right from the garden.
+Take the time to plan and draw different designs for the space, and have your child illustrate their fantasy garden!

-The planning stage is a great time to go over how a seed packet is read, paying close attention to how much space a plant needs and how tall it will get.
-The tallest plants should be in the middle of a free standing bed, or in the back of a bed that is against a fence or wall, and have similar needs for sun or shade.
-Your child may prefer to grow veggies rather than herbs in his or her space.
+The planning stage is a great time to go over how to read a seed packet, paying close attention to how much space a plant needs and how tall it will get.
+The tallest plants should be in the middle of a free standing bed, or in the back of a bed that is against a fence or wall, and all the plants should have similar needs for sun or shade.
+Your child may prefer to grow veggies rather than herbs in their space.
 Encourage choices that are good for drying or preserving so the garden magic can be enjoyed all year long!
-Oliver always thinks things taste better when he’s grown and harvested them!

 Shannon Herrick